-For individuals certified on December 12, 2020, and after, the initial recertification cycle for newly credentialed certificants (first credential obtained) is two years beginning on the day the credential is awarded, which is also the date the certification exam was passed.
+For individuals certified on December 12, 2021, and after, the initial recertification cycle for newly credentialed certificants (first credential obtained) is two years beginning on the day the credential is awarded, which is also the date the certification exam was passed.

-Example: If you passed the RHIA examination on January 8, 2020, your recertification cycle begins on January 8, 2020, and ends on January 7, 2022, for a period of (2) years.
+Example: If you passed the CCS examination on January 8, 2022, your recertification cycle begins on January 8, 2022, and ends on January 7, 2024, for a period of (2) years.
 CEUs earned during this period can be reported when you recertify.

-What if I am an RHIA or RHIT early tester-when does my initial recertification cycle begin?
+What if I am a RHIA or RHIT early tester-when does my initial recertification cycle begin?

 Once your transcript is reviewed and eligibility is confirmed, your recertification cycle begins the day your transcript is approved.
-You will have up to a year from the time the exam is passed to submit your transcript.
+You will have up to a year from the time the exam is passed to submit your official transcript.